-These opportunities can take place at more than 50 locations throughout our system.
-From the Northwoods to the Chippewa Valley to Central Wisconsin, Marshfield Clinic has learning opportunities for many types of graduate students.
+These opportunities can take place at more than 60 locations throughout our system.
+From the Northwoods to the Chippewa Valley to Central Wisconsin to the Upper Peninsula of Michigan, Marshfield Clinic Health System has learning opportunities for many types of graduate students.

 A physician assistant (PA) is a licensed health care professional who provides cares for patients in primary, specialty, surgical and long-term care practices under the supervision of a licensed physician.

 PA's can take patient medical histories, conduct physical exams, diagnose and treat illnesses, order and interpret tests, assist in surgery, and write prescriptions.
 A PA-C (physician assistant-certified) is a graduate of an accredited post-baccalaureate program who has completed an average of 26 months of additional classroom and clinical training and passed a national certification board exam.

 Physician assistant students (PA-S) have completed a bachelor degree in science and typically have an average of three years of health care experience prior to beginning a program.
 See

 Physician Assistant Student Opportunities

 Speech-Language Pathology and Audiology